biolab/orange2/docs/reference/rst/Orange.data.formats.rst

 --------------
  * ignore (or i) - feature will not be imported
  * class (or c) - feature will be imported as class variable.
 Only one feature can be marked as class.
+ * multiclass - feature is one of multiple classes.
+Data can have both, multiple classes and an ordinary class.
  * meta (or m) - feature will be imported as a meta attribute.
  * -dc